-In addition, it is important that as much of a range of unit sizes within each typology are provided.
-Developments that only provide a certain type of unit at a certain area of floor space tend to be non-robust to demographic changes over time and appeal to a very limited market audience.
-Ideally, developments will provide at least two different unit typologies (or three if studio and 1 bedroom typologies are favoured), to attract as varied a resident group as possible.
+In addition, it is important that as much of a linge of unit sizes within each typology are provided.
+Developments to the for y provide a certain type of unit at a certain area of floor spine to de non-robust to demographic changes over time and appear to a very limited market audience.
+Ideally, developments with rounded at least two different unit typologies (or three instudiciant 1 bedroom typologies are favoured), to attract as varied a resident group as possible.